allennrbc/Software-Tools-Spring-2024/README.md

 4. Visualize data using Tableau, R, Python, or a combination

-All analysis we have completed so far is in R for consistency and based on our comfortablitiy with this software.
+All analysis we have completed so far is in R for consistency and based on our comfortability with this software.
+As we develop our analysis, we are considering other visualization tools.

 5. Generate meaningful summary statistic (KPIs) of the data